dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0701.md

 The answer lies in the concept of the boundary layer.
 For the cooking examples (Sections 7.3.3.1 and 7.3.3.2), this layer is the expanding hot zone.
 It arises from the boundary constraint (the temperature), which diffuses into the skillet or the fish.
 For the fan blade, the analogous constraint is that, next to the blade, the fluid has zero velocity with respect to the blade.
 The condition, called the no-slip boundary condition, has the justification that the fluid molecules next the surface get caught by the inevitable roughness at the surface.
 (For a historical and philosophical discussion of the subtleties of this boundary condition, see Michael Day's article on「The no-slip condition of fluid dynamics」[8].)

-Starting at the blade surface, a zero-speed or, equivalently, zero-momentum zone diffuses into the fluid—just as the stove temperature diffuses into the skillet or the oven temperature into the fish fillet.
+Starting at the blade surface, a zero-speed or, equivalently, zero-momentum zone diffuses into the fluid — just as the stove temperature diffuses into the skillet or the oven temperature into the fish fillet.
 After a growth time 𝑡, the zero-momentum front has diffused a distance 𝛿 ∼ 𝜈𝑡 , where 𝜈 is the diffusion constant for momentum (the kinematic viscosity).
 The distance 𝛿

 is the boundary-layer thickness.
 Within the boundary layer, the fluid moves more slowly than the fluid in the free stream.
 Using a rectangular lumping picture, the fluid speed is zero within the layer and full speed outside it.